Blog | Blueprint Partners

 4. Connection

-Advocacy grows when partners see themselves as part of the brand’s story, rather than just a route to market.
-Find a connection, sustain it, and you've got partner advocacy.
+Advocacy grows when partners see themselves as part of your brand story, not just a sales channel.
+Build that connection and maintain it.

 Understanding what partners really need